Last updated on October 27th, 2023

 I want to start my list with an introductory one-week Turkey itinerary which is great for people who are visiting the country for the first time, having just 7 days at their disposal, and wishing to see the main sites that Turkey is famous for.

-By ‘main sites’ for the first visit I mean Istanbul, Pamukkale, famous (and beautiful) beaches as well as some quiet Turkey beach towns, and of course one of the best-preserved ancient cities in the Mediterranean – Ephesus.
+By ‘main sites’ for the first visit I mean Istanbul and Antalya, Pamukkale, famous (and beautiful) beaches as well as some quiet Turkey beach towns, and of course one of the best-preserved ancient cities in the Mediterranean – Ephesus.
 There is also one of the oldest mosques in the world and a lovely wine village!